 What is Kvag?

-Kvag is a ransomware-type software that belongs to the Djvu family.
-Like most programs of this type, Kvag is designed to prevent victim's from accessing their files by encrypting them with a strong encryption algorithm.
-In order to decrypt files, victims have to use a decryption tool and key.
-However, the only way to get them is to pay cyber criminals (Kvag developers) a ransom.
-This ransomware creates a ransom note, the "_readme.txt" file and renames all files by adding the ".kvag" extension to their filenames.
-For example, it renames "1.jpg" to "1.jpg.kvag", and so on.
+Kvag is ransomware-type software that belongs to the Djvu family.
+Like most programs of this type, Kvag is designed to prevent access to files by encoding them with a strong encryption algorithm.
+To decrypt files, victims are encouraged to use a decryption tool and key by paying a ransom to cyber criminals (Kvag developers).
+This ransomware creates a ransom message within the "_readme.txt" text file and renames victims' files by adding the ".kvag" extension to filenames.
+For example, "1.jpg" becomes "1.jpg.kvag".

-As explained in the "_readme.txt" file, Kvag encrypts all files, including photos, databases, documents and other important files.
+The "_readme.txt" message states that Kvag encrypts all files, including photos, databases, documents, and other important files.
 The only way to recover them is to purchase a decryption tool and unique key.
-They cost $980, however, if contacted in the first 72 hours, cyber criminals will make a 50% discount and sell decryption tools for $490.
-Either way, it is made clear that it is impossible to get those tools without a payment.
-To get further instructions on how to pay a ransom victims must write an email to email@example.com or firstname.lastname@example.org, it can contain one encrypted file that Kvag developers will decrypt for free.
-It is true that most of the times decryptions without the right tools are impossible and the only people who have them are cyber criminals who designed a program.
-However, quite often they do not send them even after a payment.
-To avoid being scammed and recover files without having to pay or contact cyber criminals we recommend to restore files from a backup.
+These cost $980, however, if contacted within the first 72 hours, cyber criminals make a 50% discount and sell decryption tools/keys for $490.
+In any case, it is made clear that it is impossible to receive them without payment.
+To get further instructions about how to pay the ransom, victims must send an email to firstname.lastname@example.org or email@example.com, which can contain one encrypted file that Kvag developers will decrypt free of charge.
+Decryption without specific tools held by the cyber criminals who designed the program is generally impossible.
+Despite this, they often send no keys/tools even after payment.
+To avoid being scammed, or having to pay or contact these criminals, restore your files from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Kvag is quite similar to many other programs of this type, a couple examples of other ransomware-type software are IS, Hermes837 and Guarded.
-Typically, ransomware is used to encrypt data and force people to pay for decryption.
-The two main and most common differences are price of decryption software (and/or key) and cryptographic algorithm (symmetric or asymmetric) that is used to lock data.
-In one or another way, most of the times it is impossible to decrypt files without the tools that only cyber criminals have, unless ransomware is not finished, has some bugs, flaws or other vulnerabilities.
-That is why it is always a good idea to have data backed up and store it on a remote server (for example, Cloud) or unplugged storage device.
+Kvag is similar to many other programs of this type.
+Some examples of other ransomware-type software include IS, Hermes837, and Guarded.
+Typically, ransomware is used to encrypt data and force people to pay for decryption of their files.
+Common differences are cost of decryption software/key and cryptographic algorithm (symmetric or asymmetric) used to lock data.
+It is generally impossible to decrypt files without the tools held only by cyber criminals, unless the ransomware is not complete, contains bugs, flaws, or other vulnerabilities.
+Therefore, have your data backed up and store it on a remote server (for example, Cloud) or unplugged storage device.

 How did ransomware infect my computer?